 Near Green Lake in Green Lake County, Wisconsin — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-"No Hurry" (about 600 feet away, measured in a direct line); "Daycholah" (approx. 3.1 miles away); Dartford–Green Lake Dam (approx. 3.4 miles away); In Memory (approx. 3.4 miles away); Veterans Memorial (approx. 6.2 miles away); Princeton War Memorial (approx. 6.3 miles away); American Legion Post 366 War Memorial (approx. 6.6 miles away); Princeton Cattle Fair (approx. 6.8 miles away).
+Chapel Car "Grace" (about 600 feet away, measured in a direct line); "Daycholah" (approx. 3 miles away); Propeller from the “Queen of the Lake” (approx. 3.2 miles away); Dartford–Green Lake Dam (approx. 3.3 miles away); In Memory (approx. 3.3 miles away); “Army Takes over Radar” (approx. 3.7 miles away); Veterans Memorial (approx. 6.2 miles away); Princeton War Memorial (approx. 6.2 miles away).
 Touch for a list and map of all markers in Green Lake.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on August 18, 2013, by William J. Toman of Green Lake, Wisconsin.
 This page has been viewed 696 times since then and 75 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8, 9. submitted on August 18, 2013, by William J. Toman of Green Lake, Wisconsin.